salman-awan/ud858/README.md

 ----------------------------------
 For this task, two new classes were added named Session (NDB model) and SessionForm (ProtoRPC message).

 The Session class contains properties for session name (string property), highlights (string property), speaker (string property), duration (integer property), type of session (string property), date (date property), and start time (time property).
-Following are some notable design decisions behind this:
+Following are some notable design decisions behind the Session class design:

 - The 'speaker' property is implemented as a string property containing the name of the speaker.
 - The 'highlights' property is a string.